 Loosely termed as “freelancing” accountants.
 Such practices provide accountancy services to clients as independent professional consultants, instead of as employees of a firm.

 The practice of accountancy in the government, local authorities, and public corporations.

 The initial funds used for the establishment of a company.
 It usually comes from the founder’s (or co-founders’) personal assets, but can also be made by banks, venture capitalists, or angel investors.

 Singapore Qualification Programme – a compulsory programme to take if one wants to practise as a chartered accountant in Singapore.

 Tax work is usually divided into two major disciplines:

-- Tax advisory and planning: This is a consultancy-oriented area of work, where tax professionals will analyse a company’s financial accounts and recommend changes as to how their clients can structure their finances for minimum taxation within the boundaries of local legislation.
+- Tax advisory and planning: A consultancy-oriented area of work where tax professionals will analyse a company’s financial accounts and recommend changes as to how their clients can structure their finances for minimum taxation within the boundaries of local legislation.

-A person’s tax commitments, derived mainly from their owned properties and their earned income.
+A person’s tax commitments, derived mainly from their owned properties and earned income.